FonNkwenti/tf-route53-phz-cross-vpc/A_record/README.md

 ---
 ## Getting Started

-Clone this repository:
+1. Clone this repository:

    ```bash
    git clone https://github.com/FonNkwenti/tf-route53-phz-cross-vpc.git
    ```

-### Set up the PrivateLink Endpoint Service in the Service Producer's account
-1. Navigate to the project directory:
+2. Navigate to the project directory:
    ```bash
    cd tf-route53-phz-cross-vpc/A_Record/
    ```
-2. Initialize Terraform:
+3. Initialize Terraform:
    ```bash
    terraform init
    ```
-3. Review and modify `variables.tf` if required
+4. Review and modify the variables in `variables.tf` if required
-4. Create a `terraform.tfvars` file in the root directory and pass in values for the variables.
+5. Create a `terraform.tfvars` file in the root directory and pass in values for the following variables;
    ```bash
       main_region              = "eu-west-1"
       account_id               = 123456789123